Ocala in Marion County, Florida — The American South (South Atlantic)

 Fort King National Historic Landmark

 Location.
 29° 11.232′ N, 82° 4.957′ W. Marker is in Ocala, Florida, in Marion County.
-Marker can be reached from the intersection of East Fort King Street and SE 39th Terrace, on the left when traveling east.
+It can be reached from the intersection of East Fort King Street and SE 39th Terrace, on the left when traveling east.
 Marker is located on the grounds of the Fort King National Historic Landmark.
 Touch for map.
 Marker is at or near this postal address: 3925 E Fort King St, Ocala FL 34470, United States of America.
 Touch for directions.

-.
+1. The First Seminole War.
 (Submitted on July 6, 2022, by Brandon D Cross of Flagler Beach, Florida.)